skdejong/100DaysOfCode/log.md

 [Markdown Tutorial and  Visual Studio Code](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview)

-**Thoughts:** After an intense week with being sick with the flu and trying to learn how to code using React JS, I needed a mental break.
-I found it encouraging and motivating learning how to improve this log to make it more interesting to read by including an introduction, adding images, and reformatting it.
+**Thoughts:** After an intense week, when I was sick with the flu and trying to learn how to code using React JS, I needed a mental break.
+I found it encouraging and motivating learning how to improve my #100daysofcode log on #github to make it more interesting to read.
 One of these days I'll hopefully be posting some actual projects, but for now this is a good first step.
-I needed this quote today:
+This quote from Code First Girls was just what I needed to read today:

  ![Image](./Images/ResultsHappenOverTime.jpg)